Mikejo5000/vsts-docs-pr/docs/index-previous.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Service Hooks</h3>
-                                                    <p>Create subscriptions and configure the integration of Azure Codex with
+                                                    <p>Create subscriptions and configure the integration of VSTS or TFS with
                                                         third-party apps.</p>
                                                 </div>
                                             </div>